Davidobot/BetterJoy/README.md

    ```
    The available values for **CONFIGURATION** are *Release* and *Debug*.
    The available values for **PLATFORM** are *x86* and *x64* (you want the latter 99.99% of the time).
-7. You have now built the app:
+7. You have now built the app.
+See the next section for locating the binaries.

 ## Binaries location
 The built binaries are located under

 *BetterJoyForCemu\bin\PLATFORM\CONFIGURATION*

+where `PLATFORM` and `CONFIGURATION` are the one provided at build time.

 # Acknowledgements
 A massive thanks goes out to [rajkosto](https://github.com/rajkosto/) for putting up with 17 emails and replying very quickly to my silly queries.
 The UDP server is also mostly taken from his [ScpToolkit](https://github.com/rajkosto/ScpToolkit) repo.